jhuckaby/pixl-chart/README.md

 VOID on( NAME, LISTENER )
 ```

 The `on()` method adds an event listener for a specific event.
 You need to specify an event name, and a listener function.
-See [Events](#events) below for details.
+See [Events](#events) for details.

 ### off